A Deep Learning Framework for Generation and Analysis of Driving Scenario Trajectories: Exploratory Analysis of Latent Space Representations

 \section{Exploratory Analysis of Latent Space Representations}

-GANs provide an unsupervised learning approach to generate samples consistent to a given set of real trajectories.
+GANs provide an unsupervised learning approach to generate samples consistent with a given set of real trajectories.
 In the following, we investigate other unsupervised learning methods in the context of clustering and outlier detection, in order to obtain exploratory insights from the driving trajectories of the surrounding objects, collected by sensors of the ego car.
+In addition, as mentioned before, these methods can be useful for the safety verification of AD.
 Consistent with the proposed GAN architectures, our clustering and outlier analysis mechanisms are also performed based on the latest space representation obtained from training the autoencoder.
 This helps us to benefit from the representation that encodes the temporal aspects of the trajectories and simplifies the process.
-We note that the solution from the latent space representations can be transferred to the original trajectories, in order to provide a solution in original data space.
+We note that the solution from the latent space representations can be transferred to the original trajectories, in order to provide a solution in the original data space.

 Performing for example the clustering on original trajectories might require methods such as DTW to model the temporal aspects first.
 Then, we may apply a high-dimensional data visualization and grouping method such as t-SNE \cite{maaten2008visualizing}.
 The method proposed in \cite{nguyen2017m} and called m-TSNE applies t-SNE to DTW-based (dis)similarity matrix.
-However, it is computationally very expensive, when treating large amount of scenario trajectories.
+However, it is computationally very expensive, when working with a large number of scenario trajectories.
 In the case of $n$ trajectories of length $m$, it needs to calculate $n^2$ pairwise distances and each distance is computed with DTW that runs in $O(m^2)$.
 Thus, the overall performance is $O(n^2m^2)$.
 In our setup, we have relatively long trajectories (50 time step on average) and relatively a large number of them.
 Therefore, we employ the already trained autoencoder which encodes the temporal dependencies properly.
 We assume that clustering and outlier detection at latent space is an easier task with reasonable computational costs.